 How do I line my baking tin?

 The easiest way is to cut two strips of baking parchment slightly narrower than one side of your tin.
-Brushed your tin with some melted butter, then lay the strips in the tin in a cross shape.
+Brush your tin with some melted butter, then lay the strips in the tin in a cross shape.
 You should have some paper overhang over all four sides of your tin if done correctly.

 How do I know when my jammie dodger blondies are done?